Trapanese Pesto: how to easily prepare it at home!

 • Blanch 2-3 ripe tomatoes for about 30 seconds in hot water, then remove the skin and seeds.
 Cut them into pieces.

-• Lightly toast 50 g almonds in a frying pan to bring out their flavor.
+• Lightly toast 50 g of almonds in a pan to enhance their flavor.
 Let them cool.

 2. Blend Base and Almonds

-• In a blender, add the almonds, a clove of garlic, and a pinch of salt.
-Blend until a grainy consistency is achieved.
+• In the mixer, add the almonds, a clove of garlic, and a pinch of salt.
+Blend until you achieve a grainy consistency.

 3. Add the Tomatoes and Basil

 • Add the tomatoes and a generous handful of fresh basil leaves.
-Resume blending.
+Continue blending.

-• Slowly pour in 50 ml of extra virgin olive oil while the blender is running.
-Finally, add 30 g of grated pecorino or parmesan cheese and mix well.
+• Slowly pour 50 ml of extra virgin olive oil while the mixer is running.
+Finally, add 30 g of grated pecorino or parmesan and mix well.

 5. Adjust the Flavors

-• Taste the pesto and adjust salt and pepper to taste.
-Your Trapanese-style pesto is ready to serve!
+• Taste the pesto and adjust with salt and pepper to your liking.
+Your Trapanese pesto is ready to be served!

 Want to customize your pesto?
 Here are some ideas:

-• Almond alternatives: Replace almonds with pine nuts or walnuts for a variation in flavor.
+• Alternative Almonds: Substitute almonds with pine nuts or walnuts for a variation in flavor.

-• Dried tomatoes: Add some sun-dried tomatoes for a more intense and concentrated flavor.
+• Sun-dried Tomatoes: Add some sun-dried tomatoes for a more intense and concentrated flavor.

-• Vegan: Eliminate the cheese for a vegan version and add a pinch of nutritional yeast if you want a touch of savoriness.
+• Vegan: Omit the cheese for a vegan version and add a pinch of nutritional yeast if you want a touch of savoriness.

-• Consistency: Want a smoother pesto?
+• Texture: Want a smoother pesto?
 Blend it longer.
 Prefer a rustic texture?
-Keep the mix grainier.
+Keep the mix chunkier.

-Pesto alla Trapanese is incredibly versatile.
+Trapanese pesto is incredibly versatile.
 Here are some ways to enjoy it:

 1. With pasta